TFact-96/ProgTheorie/README.md

 ### (Bruteforce) Simulated Annealing algorithm
 - To be seen in the file `algorithms/SimAnnealing.py`<br>
 - This algorithm uses the simulated annealing technique of finding a global minimum (best stability).<br>
-- At the end the user will be queried to plot the stability per iteration and a 3D plot of the chain with its bonds.

 #### Algorithm
 1. It first creates a random chain.